 Lucia Abascal Miguel

-Lucía Abascal Miguel, MD, MS, recently completed a global health fellowship with the UCSF Institute for Global Health Sciences (IGHS) Executive Director’s office and worked as a teaching assistant for the IGHS Master of Science program, from which she graduated in 2018.
+Lucía Abascal Miguel, MD, MS, completed a global health fellowship with the UCSF Institute for Global Health Sciences (IGHS) Executive Director’s office and worked as a teaching assistant for the IGHS Master of Science program, from which she graduated in 2018.
 Previously, Lucía trained as a medical doctor in Mexico City and worked as a physician in a rural town in Mexico.
 While working there, she realized poverty and inequality affected patients’ access to quality healthcare, which inspired her to pursue a career in global health.
 Lucía has worked on a variety of global health topics, including literacy and diabetes in Latin America and vaccine cost-effectiveness.
 Her global health interests in are health systems and policy in Mexico and Central America.

 Mohamed Bailor Barrie